 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The service will begin with a presentation of the colors by the West Haven Police Color Guard and the flag-raising by the West Haven Fire Department Honor Guard and the New Haven County Firefighters Emerald Society Pipes and Drums.
+The service will begin with a presentation of the colors by the West Haven Police Honor Guard and the flag-raising by the West Haven Fire Department Honor Guard and the New Haven County Firefighters Emerald Society Pipes & Drums.

 At 7 p.m., the candlelight vigil will take place at the Richard S. Gabrielle Sept.
-11 Memorial on the beach walk next to the Savin Rock Conference Center, 6 Rock St.
+11 Memorial on the shoreline boardwalk next to the Savin Rock Conference Center, 6 Rock St.

-Members of the Rotary Club will distribute candles and programs.
+Members of the West Haven Rotary Club will distribute candles and programs at the granite monument, which was paid for by the service club in 2002.

-Gabrielle was West Haven’s lone victim of the attack on the twin towers in New York’s World Trade Center complex.
-An insurance broker at Aon Corp., Gabrielle, 50, was last seen on the south tower’s 78th floor.
+Gabrielle, 50, of West Haven, was killed during the attack on the twin towers in New York’s World Trade Center complex.
+An insurance broker at Aon Corp., he was last seen on the south tower’s 78th floor.

 Declared Patriot Day by Congress in 2002, the city will fly flags at half-staff in recognition of the national day of remembrance.